 Glenn Hall’s image now appears in hundreds of hockey books … but for that, he’s not paid a dime.

-I wanted to know why Glenn never fished the puck out of his net after a goal had been scored, reminding him that the referee had to stoop down and get it out.
+I wanted to know why Glenn never fished the puck out of his net after a goal had been scored on him, that the referee had to stoop down and get the puck.
 Mr. Goalie’s response: “I didn’t put it in there.”

 I got a cool ‘Hall story’ from former hockey scout Harvey Henkel of Duffield, Alberta.
 Mr. Goalie confirmed it.
 When Glenn played in the old, 6-team N.H.L. he knew where every player shot when they took aim at the net.
 And so Hall gave them something to shoot at … and when they fired and ‘telegraphed’ where the puck was going, he was ready.

-He pointed out that in the 6-team N.H.L., the players were accurate with their shots.
-In the 1967-68 season, the N.H.L. expanded to 12-teams.
-Lots of new players.
+He also pointed out that in the 6-team N.H.L., the players were accurate with their shots.
+In the 1967-68 season, the league expanded to 12-teams.
+That meant plenty of new players.
 Glenn was up to his old tricks again.
 He left an area open for the players to shoot at.
 They shot, sometimes missing the area Glenn had left open because they weren’t accurate.
 The irony is that they’d score just the same because Mr. Goalie wasn’t expecting them to miss.

 Back to Hall’s endurance record of 552 consecutive games … it came to an end when he hurt his back on 8 November 1963.
 Ironically, he wasn’t injured during a game — but in the dressing room when he bent over to tie a toe strap.

 And to be fair, 552 games was more like 550 or 560 because some of those playoff games went into overtime.